IBM/aspera-sdk-js/README.md

-# IBM Aspera Desktop JavaScript SDK
+# IBM Aspera for desktop JavaScript SDK

-Enables web applications to utilize Aspera file-transfer capabilities using the IBM Aspera Desktop application.
+Enables web applications to utilize Aspera file-transfer capabilities using the IBM Aspera for desktop application.

 ## Development